What we do:

 Learn to Swim

-Through our 1-2-1s we have helped our swimmers to:
+Through our 1-2-1 learn to swim sessions we have helped our swimmers to:

 - Overcome their swimming related worries, such as breathing and or the feeling that you might sink or fall.